KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_user_reporting.rst

      Column bindings.

-To manage multi-value parameters is enough to list all values between brackets separating them with commas, as reported in Code 11.2.
+To manage multi-value parameters is enough to list all values between brackets separating them with commas, as reported in :numref:`crossnavsyntax`.
 More specifically, the array must contain values of the same type.
 For example:

 .. code-block:: javascript
    :linenos: